aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 If your `route` matches a request, you can distribute traffic to one or more target virtual nodes with relative weighting.

+The _RouteSpec_ class provides an easy interface for defining new protocol specific route specs.
+The `tcp()`, `http()`, `http2()`, and `grpc()` methods provide the spec necessary to define a protocol specific spec.

+For HTTP based routes, the match field can be used to match on path (prefix, exact, or regex), HTTP method, scheme, HTTP headers, and query parameters.
+By default, an HTTP based route will match on all routes.

+For gRPC based routes, the match field can be used to match on service name, method name, and metadata.
+When specifying the method name, service name must also be specified.

+Add an HTTP route that matches based on prefix path.

 ```ts
 router.addRoute('route-http', {
   routeSpec: appmesh.RouteSpec.http({